wailsapp/wails/v3/plugins/README.md

 The `Shutdown()` method is called when the application is shutting down.

-The `Exported()` method returns a list of exported functions that can be called from the frontend.
+The `CallableByJS()` method returns a list of exported functions that can be called from the frontend.
 These method names must exactly match the names of the methods exported by the plugin.